 Chief Turner enjoys spending time on his Harley Davidson in his free time.
 He has a son and a daughter.
 His son is also a firefighter.

-Chief Turner continues to work the JCFD as a Division Chief of Prevention and is responsible for scheduling new business fire inspections, purchasing, and public relation events.
+Chief Turner continues to work as the Division Chief of Prevention and is responsible for scheduling new business fire inspections, public information, public relation events, and purchasing/vendor relations.

 Facts about home heating fires

 - From 2010-2012, an average of 45,200 home heating fires occurred in the United States each year and resulted in an annual average of approximately 155 deaths, 625 injuries and $351 million in property loss.

 - Heating was the second leading cause of home fires following cooking.

 - Home heating fires peaked in the early evening hours between 5 and 9 p.m. with the highest peak between 6 and 8 p.m.
 This four-hour period accounted for 30 percent of all home heating fires.

 - Home heating fires peaked in January (21 percent) and declined to the lowest point during the summer months from June to August.

 - Confined fires, those fires confined to chimneys, flues or fuel burners, accounted for 84 percent of home heating fires.